Rafael-Cast/Piecewise-Differential-Zstd-Coder-POD5-Demo/README.md

 The executable will be in: `build/src/c++/copy`

-## Docker build
+### Docker build

 We also provide a Dockerfile to build or program inside a container engine.
 To build our binary with Docker, just run: `docker build -t pdz:latest .`.

 Although we only tried Docker, other Docker-compatible container engines might work.

-Alternatively you can use our simple "launcher" (not recommended), which is described [here](#using-our-launcher).
+Alternatively you can use our simple "launcher".

+### Launcher build

+In order to build the project with our launcher, you'll need both a running docker installation, and python 3, with the following packages: `docker`, `boto3`.

+In order to compile the project, just run: `python launcher.py build`.

 ## Running the demo

 In order to run the demo, you'll need any pod5 file.
-To download a sample pod5 file refer to [Getting a sample pod5 file].
+To download a sample pod5 file refer to our Getting a sample pod5 file section down below.
-The program will take as an input a pod5 file with any of the supported compression algorithms: Vbz, the presented compression algorithm or no compression at all.
+The program will take as an input a pod5 file with any of the supported compression algorithms: `Vbz`, `pdz` or `no compression`.
 You'll also specify an output path and an output file compression algorithm.
-Then, the program will copy the input pod5 file into an equivalent output pod5 file whose signal table is now compressed with the specified compression algorithm.
+Then, the program will copy the input **pod5 file** into an equivalent output **pod5 file** whose signal table is now compressed with the specified compression algorithm.
-Note that we compile a modified pod5 library version which implements the full C api for our signal compression method.
-This mean you can write any arbitrary C / C++ programs that manipulates pod5 files that you could write with the original C++ pod5 library  while using our novel compression algorithm.
+Note that we compile a modified pod5 library version which implements the full C api for our signal compression method. **This mean you can write any arbitrary C / C++ programs that manipulates pod5 files that you could write with the original C++ pod5 library while using our novel compression algorithm**.

 To run the program pass the arguments as follows: